Utcassyxz/DriverUS/schemes/README.md

 ## **Electromechanical Diagrams**

-In this section there include electromechanical diagrams for an AI RC Car which incorporate a Raspberry Pi, PWM signals, and TensorFlow and are essential tools for illustrating the connections and interactions between electrical and mechanical components.
-These diagrams aid in designing, building, troubleshooting, and maintaining the car.
-Below is a brief description of the electromechanical designs and how they connect to each other.
+This section includes electromechanical diagrams for an AI RC Car that incorporate a Raspberry Pi, PWM signals, and TensorFlow.
+These diagrams are essential tools for illustrating the connections and interactions between electrical and mechanical components.
+They aid in designing, building, troubleshooting, and maintaining the car.
+Below is a brief description of the electromechanical designs and how they connect.

 ### **Types of Diagrams**